 NATIONAL OUTCOME

 ACHIEVEMENTS Support of Government Ministries/State Agencies, Civil Society, Private Sector etc. activities in commemoration of 16 Days of Activism 2019: The OPM (GCA) supported a Conference on Violence against Women and Girls hosted by Women Substance and the US Embassy, Port of Spain, Briar Place, Sweet Briar Road, Port of Spain on Tuesday 3 December, 2019.
 The OPM (GCA), through the GAD supported the CEDAW 16-365 Collaborate for Impact-Call for Action Part II hosted by the CEDAW Committee of Trinidad and Tobago (CCOTT) at US Embassy, Port of Spain on Thursday 5 December, 2019.
-The Gender Affairs Division-OPM (GCA) served as a panelists for the 3rd Chai & Chat Series held on Thursday 5th December, 2019 at the Calder Hall Multi- purpose Facility.
+The Gender Affairs Division-OPM (GCA) served as a panelists for the 3rd Chai &amp; Chat Series held on Thursday 5th December, 2019 at the Calder Hall Multi- purpose Facility.
 This forum was developed with the objective to engage, motivate and educate women on issues affecting them.
 This series focused on the topic of Domestic Violence.
 The OPM (GCA) supported CEDAW@40 Breakfast Forum hosted by CCoTT.

 BENEFICIARY CATEGORY

 INITIATIVE

-(CENDEK VND CHIFD VEEVIKS) OEEICE OE THE PRIME MINISTER
+(CENDER VND CHIFD VEEVIBS) OEEICE OE THE PRIME MINISTER

 NATIONAL OUTCOME ACHIEVEMENTS Publication of the Minister's Message for International Men's Day on Tuesday 19th November, 2019 on the OPM (GCA) Website and Facebook page.
-TV and Radio Appearances/ Interviews: Power 102 interview (via telephone) on Wednesday 13 November, 2019; TTT's NOW Morning Show TV Appearance on Tursday 14 November, 2019 and TV Appearance on Tursday 14 November, 2019 and TV Appearance on Tursday 14 November, 2019 and TV Appearance on Tv6's Morning Edition on Wednesday 20 November, 2019.
-Men's Seminar - The OPM (GCA) led by the Gender Affairs Division (GAD) in collaboration with Ministry of National Security's Military-Led Academic Training Programme (MILAT) Hosted a Men's Seminar in commenoration of International Men's Day on the Friday 15th November, 2019 at MILAT-Old Teachers' Training College, Mausica Road, Arima.
-This Seminar centred on OPM's 2019 local IMD thene: "Responsible Men and Boys" and provided male participants with an opportunity to speak on issues affecting them.
+TV and Radio Appearances/ Interviews: Power 102 interview (via telephone) on Wednesday 13 November, 2019; TTT's NOW Morning Show TV Appearance on Thursday 14 November, 2019 and TV Appearance on Ture's Morning Edition on Wednesday 20 November, 2019.
+Men's Seminar- The OPM (GCA) led by the Gender Affairs Division (GAD) in collaboration with Ministry of National Security's Military-Led Academic Training Programme (MILAT) hosted a Men's Seminar in commemoration of International Men's Day on the Friday 15th November, 2019 at MILAT-Old Teachers' Training College, Mausica Road, Arima.
+This Seminar centred on OPM's 2019 local IMD theme: "Responsible Men and Boys" and provided male participants with an opportunity to speak on issues affecting them.
 A total of 92 males benefitted from this seminar.
-Walk-a-Son 5K': The Trinidad and Tobago Fire Service and Gayelle Television Station with support from the Office of the OPM (GCA) hosted a Walk-A-Son 5K on Saturday 16th November 2019 at the Adam Smith Square in Woodbrook.
-The 'Walk-a-Son 5K' activity encouraged an atmosphere of collective male support as men participate in a male only 5K walking event.
+"Walk-a-Son 5K": The Trinidad and Tobago Fire Service and Gayelle Television Station with support from the Office of the OPM (GCA) hosted a Walk-A-Son 5K on Saturday 16th November 2019 at the Adam Smith Square in Woodbrook.
+The "Walk-a-Son 5K": The Trinidad and Tobago Fire Service and collective male support as men participate in a male only 5K walking event.
 This is a unique male only event where fathers (biological and non-biological) were required to walk with and cross the finish line with their sons, mentees or any other male ward.
-Support of Activities hosted by Government Ministries/State Agencies, Civil Society and Private Sector in commemoration of IMD 2019: The OPM (GCA), through the Gender Affairs Division (GAD) supported an IMD Panel Discussion hosted by NALIS and Single Fathers Association of Trinidad and Tobago (SFATT).
-BENEFICIARY CATEGORY Men and Boys INITIATIVE International Men's Day International Men's Day (IMD) is an occasion for men to celebrate their achievements and contributions, in particular their contributions to community, family, marriage, and child care while highlighting the discrimination against them.
+Support of Activities hosted by Government Ministries/State Agencies, Civil Society and Private Sector in commemoration of IMD 2019: The OPM (GCA), through the Gender Affairs Division (GAD) supported an IMD Panel Discussion hosted by NALIS &amp; International Men's Day Trinidad Tobago Charter (IMDIT) on Tuesday 12 November 2019.
+The OPM (GCA), through the Gender Affairs Division (GAD) supported an IMD Panel Discussion hosted by NALIS and Single Fathers Association of Trinidad and Tobago (SFATT).
+BENEFICIARY CATEGORY Men and Boys INITIATIVE International Men's Day (IMD) is an occasion for men to celebrate their achievements and contributions, in particular their contributions to community, family, marriage, and child care while highlighting the discrimination against them.
 It is celebrated on November 19th each year.
 OFFICE OF THE PRIME MINISTER (GENDER AND CHILD AFFAIRS)